 It is important to note that eating disorders are not diagnosed based on weight changes as much as behaviors, attitudes, and mindset.
 Symptoms may vary between males and females and in different age groups.
 Often, a young person with an eating disorder may not be aware that he/she has a problem or keeps the issues secret.

+Eating disorders affect both males and females of all ages.
 Parents/guardians and family members are in a unique position to notice symptoms or behaviors that cause concern.
 Noting behaviors common to people with eating disorders may lead to early referral to the primary care provider.
 It is important for eating disorders to be treated by someone who specializes in this type of care.